Gabri Martínez

-Gabriel "Gabri" Martínez Aguilera (born 22 January 2003) is a Spanish professional footballer who plays as a forward for Primeira Liga club SC Braga.
+Gabriel "Gabri" Martínez Aguilera (born 22 January 2003) is a Spanish professional footballer who plays as a forward for Primeira Liga club Braga.

 Club career

-Born in Sant Fost de Campsentelles, Barcelona, Catalonia, Martínez joined FC Barcelona's La Masia in 2012, from CF Martorelles.
-After leaving Barça in 2016, he played for two years for CF Damm before finishing his formation with Girona FC.
+Born in Sant Fost de Campsentelles, Barcelona, Catalonia, Martínez joined Barcelona's La Masia in 2012, from CF Martorelles.
+After leaving Barça in 2016, he played for two years for Damm, before finishing his formation with Girona.

-Martínez made his senior debut with the reserves on 10 January 2021, playing the last 19 minutes of a 0–0 Tercera División home draw against Cerdanyola del Vallès FC.
-He made his first team debut on 22 August, coming on as a second-half substitute for fellow youth graduate Gerard Gumbau in a 0–0 home draw against UD Las Palmas in the Segunda División championship.
+Martínez made his senior debut with the reserves on 10 January 2021, playing the last 19 minutes of a 0–0 Tercera División home draw against Cerdanyola del Vallès.
+He made his first team debut on 22 August, coming on as a second-half substitute for fellow youth graduate Gerard Gumbau in a 0–0 home draw against Las Palmas in the Segunda División championship.

-On 13 July 2022, Martínez was loaned to Primera Federación side CD San Fernando for the season.
-On 30 June of the following year, he moved to second division side CD Mirandés also in a temporary one-year deal.
+On 13 July 2022, Martínez was loaned to Primera Federación side San Fernando for the season.
+On 30 June of the following year, he moved to second division side Mirandés also in a temporary one-year deal.

-Martínez scored his first professional goal on 14 August 2023, netting Mirandés' third in a 4–0 home routing of AD Alcorcón.
+Martínez scored his first professional goal on 14 August 2023, netting Mirandés' third in a 4–0 home routing of Alcorcón.
 A regular starter, he contributed with nine goals in 41 appearances during the campaign.

-On 28 June 2024, Martínez moved abroad for the first time in his career, after signing a five-year contract with Portuguese Primeira Liga side SC Braga.
+On 28 June 2024, Martínez moved abroad for the first time in his career, after signing a five-year contract with Portuguese Primeira Liga side Braga.